bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 By convention, the Lagrange points are numbered such that $L_1$ lies between $m_1$ and $m_2$, $L_2$ lies to the right of $m_2$, and $L_3$ lies to the left of $m_1$.
 Thus, we can see on the figure that the upper part of the S-curve is the solution for $L_2$.
 Below $x^{*} = 1.0$, the solution is for $L_1$, since that lies between $m_1$ and $m_2$.
 Finally, below $x^{*} = -1.0$, the solution is for $L_3$.

-{numref}`fig:lagrange-points-animation` plots the five Lagrange points in non-dimensional coordinates as a function of the mass ratio $\pi_2$.
+@fig:lagrange-points-animation plots the five Lagrange points in non-dimensional coordinates as a function of the mass ratio $\pi_2$.

 ```{code-cell}
 :tags: [remove-input, remove-output]